The Outflow of the B335 Protostar II: After the Outburst: Discussion

-Going from the immediate vicinity of the protostar (0E) to shock fronts farther away (2E, 3E, 4E) and beyond (5E and 7E, discussed in Paper I) there is a pattern of decreasing excitation going from the youngest shock fronts, 2E and 3E, towards 4E, 6E, and 7E, as was pointed out for the more distant shocks by Hodapp et al. 2024, based on slitless spectroscopy: while shock 3E shows CO and [\ion{Fe}{2}] emission, the older shocks further downwind show predominately H$_2$ emission.
-This holds true even in those cases (3E and 4E) where we could subtract the flux contribution from the ``cavity background'', which is dominated by H$_2$ emission.
-The same subtraction of a diffuse background is an unavoidable side effect of spectrum extraction in slitless spectroscopy used in Paper I.
+In a synoptic overview of the B335 jet and outflow, we need to explain the following facts: Aside from 0E,0Wn, and 0Ws, the measured proper motions are quite uniform.
+3E is the best measurement, 2E is difficult because it is faint on the images, and 4E is difficult because of its complex structure.
+All shocks discussed here are internal shocks within the outflowing material, and their internal shock velocity is much lower than the proper motion.
+In the cavity-background-subtracted spectra in Figure \ref{All-Shock-Spectra}, there is a pattern of decreasing excitation going from the youngest shock fronts, 2E and 3E, towards 4E.
+Hodapp et al. 2024 (Paper I), based on slitless spectroscopy, already pointed out that shock 3E shows H$_2$, CO and [\ion{Fe}{2}] emission, the older shocks further downwind (4E, 6E, and 7E) show predominately H$_2$ emission.
+The subtraction of the continuum foreground and background of the outflow cavity is an unavoidable side effect of the spectrum extraction in slitless spectroscopy used in Paper I so the results in Paper I are directly comparable to the background-subtracted spectra presented here.

-A detailed analysis of the excitation conditions in each shock front is beyond the scope of this paper, and is being worked on for a separate publication.
-We only comment here on the line ratios in the four youngest shock fronts 0E through 4E in the eastern, blueshifted lobe of the B335 outflow on the basis of the 2022 NIRSpec data set.